nodejs/node/doc/api/fs.md

 follow these rules:

 - The value should be a Unix timestamp in seconds.
-For example, `Date.now()` returns milliseconds, so it should be divided by 1000 before passing it in.
+For example, `Date.now()` returns milliseconds, so divide it by 1000 before passing it in.
 - If the value is a numeric string like `'123456789'`, the value will get converted to the corresponding number.
 - If the value is `NaN` or `Infinity`, the value will get converted to